13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 • Immediately after checkout

-This is when customers are the most excited about their purchase, have their credit cards in hand, are would be most likely to add similar products to their order.
+This is when customers are the most excited about their purchase and have their credit cards in hand.

 Let’s look at a few examples of companies that get this concept right.